Alternative Views:

 Myriopticon: A Historical Panorama of the Rebellion.
 Bradley's passions came together in his The

 Myriopticon as well as his next panorama, the “Historiscope,” are beautifully illustrated toys meant to be a fun and educational tool for young children.
-This toy was a pre-cinema device marketed to children along the lines of the thaumatrope, the phenakistoscope, and the magic lantern.
+Note: Unlike the Myriopticon, instead of creating the theater of the Great Rebellion, the Historiscope creates the theater of American history.
+These toys were a pre-cinema device marketed to children along the lines of the thaumatrope, the phenakistoscope, and the magic lantern.
 Old advertisements

 for The